 Advent calendars are a great Christmas resource to use with your kids as they anticipate the birth of Christ!
 We always had advent calendars growing up, and it’s always fun to open the next door and get excited about Christmas!
 My kids have enjoyed these types of calendars as well!

-This Christmas resource, a three week count-down to Christmas is similar to an advent calendar, but instead of opening a door each day, your family will embark on a journey to the manger.
-Every day your family will move to the next space on the trail and either read part of the Christmas story and answer questions, do a hands-on application activity, or participate in a family fun day or service project.
-The count down allows you to pick the days you would like to do each activity to make it conducive for your family’s needs and help you prioritize Jesus at Christmas.
+This Christmas resource, a three week count-down to Christmas is similar to an advent calendar, but instead of opening a door, your family will move a space on a game board each day and complete an activity.
+Each day your family will either read part of the Christmas story and answer questions, do a hands-on application activity, or participate in a family fun event or service project.
+The count down allows you to pick the days you would like to do each activity to make it conducive for your family’s schedule and help you prioritize Jesus at Christmas.

 Seeds Family Worship

-This great audio Christmas album by Seeds Family Worship is packed full of lyrics directly form the Christmas story in the Bible.
+This great audio Christmas album by Seeds Family Worship is packed full of lyrics directly from God’s Word.
 Your kids will not only enjoy the music but be memorizing God’s Word as they sing along!